 Its footplate is reasonably wide, with a non-slip surface to make your footing more secure on damp days.
 Its stopping system helps keep you safe too, with an electrically-assisted front brake to slow you down gradually and a fender brake for slamming on the anchors in a hurry.

 Add a rear light and an extra external battery, and you've got a practical, sensibly designed electric scooter that'll get you from A to B quickly and safely.
 For our money, it's the best electric scooter around.

-The Xiaomi Mijia M365 (the forerunner of the M365 Pro below) is hugely popular, and if you've ever hired an electric scooter there's a good chance it was one of these with different branding.
+The Xiaomi Mi Electric Scooter (better known as the Xiaomi Mijia M365) is hugely popular, and if you've ever hired an electric scooter there's a good chance it was one of these with different branding.
 Between them, the two scooters make up the bulk of sales outside the US, and it's easy to see why.

 At just 12.5kg it's incredibly light, and it folds down small enough to carry on the train or subway for the final leg of a longer journey.
 Its charger is particularly compact too, and can be tucked easily into a bag or pocket if range is a limiting factor.